Trees are our responsibility and yours.

 Why does Unitil prune service areas on cycles?

 Pruning cycles allow us to control re-growth over a consistent percentage of a service territory and ensure that all areas are maintained over the same time period.
-Learn more about our tree trimming practices.
+Learn more about our tree pruning practices.

 How does Unitil classify hazard trees?